Campanula americana: Distribution and habitat

-Tall bellflowers are native to the Eastern United States, with their habitat clustered latitudinally along the Mississippi.
-Tall bellflowers grow from the Great Lakes region of southern Ontario south to Florida and from the Dakotas east to New York.
-The species are found in the US states of Alabama, Arkansas, Florida, Georgia, Iowa, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Minnesota, Maine, Montana, Mississippi, North Carolina, Nebraska, New Jesery, New York, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Virginia, Wisconsin and West Virginia, as well as the Canadian province of New Brunswick.
+American bellflowers are native to the Eastern United States, with their habitat clustered latitudinally along the Mississippi.
+American bellflowers grow from the Great Lakes region in southern Ontario south to Florida and from the Dakotas east to New York.
+The species is found in the US states of Alabama, Arkansas, Florida, Georgia, Iowa, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Minnesota, Maine, Missouri, Mississippi, North Carolina, Nebraska, New Jersey, New York, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Virginia, Wisconsin and West Virginia.

-Tall bellflowers thrive in partial shade and rich loamy soil.
-Tall bellflowers live in ciarcumneutral soil pH of 6.8-7.2.
-Tall bellflowers grow along woodland edges, in open woods, shaded meadows, stream banks and ditches.
+American bellflowers thrive in partial shade and rich loamy soil.
+They live in circumneutral soil, with a pH ranging from 6.8 to 7.2.
+American bellflowers grow along woodland edges, in open woods, shaded meadows, stream banks and ditches.
+Because of their wide range, information on elevation range is not available, but American bellflowers grow within Zones 4–8 of the USDA Hardiness Zone.